furk4nbaser/furk4nbaser/README.md

 ## 🧠 About Me

 - Computer Science student in Warsaw
-- Focused on backend development & system programming
+- Focused on software development & system programming
 - Experience with multithreading, processes and databases
 - Building real-world projects and APIs
 - Open to collaboration and learning